 Keep narrowing down before using the dye to find the leak.
 Once you’ve got an idea where the leak could be, jump in the pool and find the exact location with the dye.

-3. Use Food Coloring (Or Dye) To Pinpoint The Leak
+2. Use Pool Leak Detection Dye To Pinpoint The Leak

 Go to the area where you think the leak might be.
 Move slowly and try not to disturb the water.